 Pen y Fan Walk From Nant Cwm Llwch Car Park – Our Thoughts

-Having experienced four of the Pen y Fan walking routes over the years, I can honestly say that this one has the most picturesque starting point.
-What’s more, start early like we did and for the first hour or so, you should have the trail pretty much all to yourself!
+Having experienced four Pen y Fan walking routes over the years, I can honestly say this one has the most picturesque starting point.
+What’s more, start early like we did, and for the first hour or so, you should have the trail pretty much all to yourself!

-Infact, the only section of this Pen y Fan walk where you may meet the masses, is where the trail intercepts the path from Storey Arms to the summit of Pen y Fan.
+The only section of this Pen y Fan walk where you may meet the masses is where the trail intercepts the path from Storey Arms to the summit of Pen y Fan.
 Once you take the route off the north slopes of the summit, the numbers drop off significantly.

-You will literally be picking your own route during this part of the descent, with the wonderful patchwork of fields laid out before you to the north west.
+You will pick your route during this part of the descent, with the beautiful patchwork of fields laid out before you to the northwest.

-Remember, whichever of the routes you decide to try, be sure to check out the Pen y Fan weather forecast before you head to the Brecon Beacons.
-The weather has a tendency to change quickly in the Beacons and a pleasant day can turn into a miserable one very quickly.
+Remember, whichever of the routes you try, check out the Pen y Fan weather forecast before heading to the Brecon Beacons.
+The Beacons’ weather tends to change quickly, and a pleasant day can soon become miserable.

 With that said, also make sure you come prepared with appropriate hiking gear and sufficient food and drink for your adventure!